A helping hand with depression. A husband’s point of view.

 A helping hand with depression: a husband’s perspective.

 I would like to dedicate Depression – helping hand article to my dear wife, M, who has fallen under the spell of anxiety and depression multiple times in her life, due to past childhood trauma and a recently diagnosed chronic illness.

 M, thank you for allowing me to help you in difficult times.
 I wasn’t always as patient as I should be.
 I am grateful for your patience and understanding.
 Thank you for tolerating me and your support during my downtime whilst you were recovering.

 I wiped your tears, I sheltered you with my arms, I said these words which made you feel safe.
 “Darling, you can always rely on me, I will always be here for you.
 No amount of anxiety will push me away.
 I love you!”

 My friends and Worry Head supporters.
-You’re either here because you are supporting loved one who is struggling with depression and you want to find a way to help, or because you are yourself suffering with anxiety and depression and are looking for some support.
+You’re either here because you are supporting a loved one who is struggling with depression and you want to find a way to help, or because you are yourself suffering from anxiety and depression and are looking for some support.